jch/personal-finance/README.md

 This is an outline of our personal finance plan.
 Feel free to fork it and make your own!

-# I'd like to make financial advice accessible to everyone

-**Looking for people to talk to and learn more about the problem space.
-I don't have anything to pitch, but would love to chat.
-Please email me at jollyjerry@gmail.com or file an issue**

 ## Debt

 * Pay off loans, except ones with very low interest. e.g. 0.9% car loan.
 Builds credit, less than inflation.